Priti Patel boat ‘pushback’ plan ‘inhumane, unconscionable and reckless’, says Labour

 In the correspondence, the shadow home secretary urged Ms Patel to sanction the publication of legal advice received by the Home Office and also urged the cabinet minister to disclose the “certain circumstances” the techniques may be used.

-His letter comes amid warnings this week the Channel could become a “theatre of human tragedies” amid the controversial plans to turn small migrant boats back around — forcing them to be dealt with by French authorities.
+His letter comes amid warnings this week that the Channel could become a “theatre of human tragedies” amid the controversial plans to turn small migrant boats back around – forcing them to be dealt with by French authorities.

 It was reported that members of the Border Force were being given special training to handle migrant boats, but would only deploy the “pushback” tactics when deemed practical and safe to do so.